Absences and Attendance

 Parents Group (PTA)

 All parents are welcome to be part of the Parent Teacher Association (PTA).
 Meetings are held monthly in the staff room and are a great way to socialise with and involve yourself in our School community.
 Meeting dates are found in the weekly school newsletter.
-The PTA organises events such as the biennial Ball, school picnic, trivia night and fundraising.
+The PTA organises events such as the biennial Ball/Gala, school picnic, trivia night and fundraising.
 Find out more on our PTA Page.

 We value the assistance that parents are able to offer at Kohimarama School.
 Parent helper duties are many and varied and differ substantially according to the age of the students.
 Parents helping in the classrooms are usually parents of the students in the room but not always.
 Grandparents, nannies and neighbours have proven to be a wonderful source of reliable and consistent help.
 Kiri and Cowley teams use parent helpers in many capacities from helping with reading and writing to framing artwork, putting away reading books or taking groups for cooking activities etc.